blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

     }

 /*
-This function is used to decode the viewstate of the jsf component into html input tag in order to get the parameter and do some extra  processing.
+This function used to decode the viewstate of the jsf component into html input tag in order to get the parameter and do some extra  processing.
 */
 		public void decode(FacesContext context) {